Where to stop on a road trip from Christchurch to Queenstown

 Right next to the gallery is Cafe Verde, a cafe with a gorgeous outdoor seating area in a rose garden.

-Further along on the road trip, The Fairlie Bakehouse is another legendary snack stop, where you can try New Zealand’s famous pies.
+After Geraldine, the next stop is The Fairlie Bakehouse; a legendary snack stop, where you can try New Zealand’s famous pies.

 After Fairlie comes Burke’s Pass, a roadside wonderland that will make you feel as if you’ve landed in another country, in another decade.